Last Updated on Samuel Franklinby

 Gunner Primary Weapons

-The Gunner primary weapons are both hard hitting with a mini gun and explosive shell auto cannon that are equally deadly from a damage perspective.
-Either are perfectly viable to take into any hazard level with both having specific mechanics that will change how you use them in combat.
+The Gunner primary weapons are all hard hitting with a mini gun, explosive shell auto cannon and a guided rocket system that are equally deadly from a damage perspective.
+All of these options are perfectly viable to take into any hazard level with them having specific mechanics that will change how you utilise them in combat.

-“Lead Storm” Powered Minigun: Has a small wind up time before maximum firing speed and accuracy are reached that makes it not the ideal option for small groups of enemies.
+“Lead Storm” Powered Minigun: Has a small wind up time before maximum firing speed and accuracy are reached that makes it not the ideal option for small groups of enemies but there are still options for those wanting a Lead Storm build.
 The minigun does not need to be reloaded but does have an overheat mechanic that prevents you from firing endlessly.
 The best minigun build modifications focus on giving you additional ammo, damage boosts and a reliable method to manage the overheat.

 - Tier 1 – Improved Motor